-Option 1 — Metadata: When creating a Cloud Server, leverage the metadata option to specify the pool(s).
+Option 1 — Metadata: When creating a cloud server, use the metadata option to specify the pool or pools.

 Metadata Key: RackConnectLBPool

-Metadata Value: (The exact name of the pool as defined on the load balancer; use a semi-colon separated list for more than one pool)
+Metadata Value: The exact name of the pool as defined on the load balancer.
+Use a semicolon separated list for more than one pool.

-Regardless of which option you select:
+Regardless of which option you select, consider the following requirements:

 To get the name of one or more load balancer pools, contact your Support team.

-© 2011-2013 Rackspace US, Inc.
+© 2014 Rackspace US, Inc.